Fasting and abstinence in the Catholic Church: History

 Rules relating to fasting pertain to the quantity of food allowed on days of fasting, while those regulating abstinence refer to the quality or type of food.
 The Christian tradition of fasts and abstinence developed from Old Testament practices, and were an integral part of the early church community.
-Louis Duchesne observed that Monday and Thursday were days of fasting among pious Jews.
+Louis Duchesne asserts, based on a verse in Luke 18, that Monday and Thursday were days of fasting among pious Jews.
 Early Christians practiced regular weekly fasts on Wednesdays (in remembrance of the betrayal of Christ) and on Fridays (in memory of the crucifixion of Jesus).
 The early Christian form is known as the Black Fast: "eating only once a day, toward evening; nothing else except a little water was taken all day".
 This was the normative way of Christian fasting prior to the 8th century A.D. and is still kept by some of the faithful to this day, especially during Lent.

 There has always been a close connection between fasting and almsgiving; the money saved on food should be given to the poor.